KDE/documentation-develop-kde-org/content/hig/icons/monochrome/mimetype.md

 Use a bold and recognizable icon.
 {{< /do >}}
 {{< dont src="/hig/mono-mime-dont.png" >}}
-Don't use an overly generic icon--- this makes it hard for users to determine filetype.
+Don't use an overly generic icon — this makes it hard for users to determine filetype.
 {{< /dont >}}
 {{< /compare >}}